umarhassan-mitodl/21h.346-spring-2011/content/pages/readings.md

 {{< tdopen >}}

 *   Baker, Keith M. "The Civil Constitution of the Clergy."
 In _University of Chicago Readings in Western Civilization, Volume 7: The Old Regime and the French Revolution_.
 Edited by Keith M. Baker and John W. Boyer.
 University Of Chicago Press, 1987, pp. 239-42.
-ISBN: 9780226069500. \[Preview with [Google Books](http://books.google.com/books?id=MB5zuyyQ4rMC&pg=PA239=onepage)\]
+ISBN: 9780226069500. \[Preview with {{% resource_link "e3b5a853-9bff-4ed8-96c8-4c8ca3195a82" "Google Books" %}}\]
 *   Rizzo, Tracey, and Laura Mason, eds. _The French Revolution: A Document Collection_.
 Edited by Laura Mason.
 Houghton Mifflin, 1999.

 > > \- "The Debate Over the Civil Constitution of the Clergy." pp. 144-52.
 > >
 > > \- "Revolution in Society and Culture." pp. 248-54.

 *   Baker, Keith M. "The Festival of the Supreme Being, 8 June 1794."
 In _University of Chicago Readings in Western Civilization, Volume 7: The Old Regime and the French Revolution_.
 Edited by Keith M. Baker and John W. Boyer.
 University Of Chicago Press, 1987, pp. 384-91.
-ISBN: 9780226069500. \[Preview with [Google Books](http://books.google.com/books/about/The_Old_regime_and_the_French_Revolution.html?id=MB5zuyyQ4rMC)\]
+ISBN: 9780226069500. \[Preview with {{% resource_link "5b515b2d-4f17-4d6d-bc78-876712780c09" "Google Books" %}}\]

 {{< tdclose >}}